 Despite the fact that poliomyelitis has not been observed in developed countries for decades, for some reason it continues to inspire terror.

-It is believed that more people die from the flu than from all the other vaccine diseases combined.
-Therefore, theoretically, if there is a sense from something to get vaccinated, it's from the flu.
+It is believed that flu kills more people than all the other diseases (for which vaccines exist today), combined.
+Therefore, theoretically, if there is any point at all to get vaccinated, it should be against flu.

 Haemophilus influenzae, pneumococcus and meningococcus are the three main types of bacteria that can cause meningitis and other invasive diseases.
 Bacterial meningitis, unlike viral meningitis, can be very dangerous.

 Pneumococcus is a common bacterium that, like Haemophilus influenzae, can lead to meningitis and other invasive diseases.
 After the start of Hib vaccination, the incidence of Haemophilus influenzae temporarily decreased, and the incidence of pneumococcal infection increased.
 However, if the mortality rate from Haemophilus influenzae meningitis is 3%, the mortality rate from pneumococcal meningitis is 19%.

 Just recently, chickenpox was a harmless childhood disease, but it becomes more dangerous each year, and soon will come the time when it will become more dangerous than measles, which is already more dangerous than Ebola.

 Before the introduction of the vaccine, few people have heard of rotavirus infection, despite the fact that almost all children got infected with it.